sal55/langs/mfeatures.md

 This is written in M. It builds to a single executable file that I usually call mm.exe, currently some 0.6MB, which includes a small set of libraries.
 (That is, the sources for the libraries are part of the executable.)
 This gives a tidy self-contained compiler.

+(Update: mm.exe is an older compiler; the newer one is called bb.exe, but I haven't changed the references below.)

 ### Dependencies

 There are none required to build M sources to a binary executable, other than: